-100% polyester.
+100 percent polyester.
 Available in 11 eye-catching colors.
 Select Transfer active moisture aids moisture wicking.
 Further venting via front zipper.
 Elasticized hem to prevent ride-up.
 3 rear pockets for conveniently carrying water bottles and necessities.

 A small percentage complained of sizing issues.
 Colors are plain; no logos.